Overview of Rhode Island Retirement Tax Friendliness

 What other Rhode Island taxes should I be concerned about?

 The Rhode Island estate tax is more stringent than the federal estate tax, so even if your estate is not subject to the federal tax it may be affected by the Rhode Island tax.
-Specifically, the Rhode Island estate tax has an exemption of $1,774,583 for anyone who dies in 2024.
-By contrast, the federal exemption is $13.61 million in 2024 and was $12.92 for 2023.
+Specifically, the Rhode Island estate tax currently has an exemption of $1,824,583.
+By contrast, the federal exemption is $13.61 million in 2024 and will be $13.99 million for 2025.